AZ-400: Designing and Implementing Microsoft DevOps Solutions

 Tool Selection

-The image is a diagram showing a series of interconnected gears, labeled as "Efficient," "Scalable," and "Reliable," with a central icon at the bottom.
-It appears to represent a process or system design.
+The image shows a diagram with five colored gear icons connected in a line, labeled "Efficient," "Scalable," and "Reliable," with a central icon at the bottom.

 Why Tool Selection Matters